openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-universal-events-drag-drop.md

 onDragEnter(event: (event: DragEvent, extraParams?: string) => void)

 Triggered when the dragged item enters a valid drop target.
-This event is valid only when a listener for the [onDrop](#ondrop) event is enabled.
+This event takes effect only when a listener for the [onDrop](#ondrop) event is enabled.

 **System capability**: SystemCapability.ArkUI.ArkUI.Full